-Firstly, a brief anatomy of sleep.
-There are two broad stages of sleep- rapid eye movement (REM) and non-rapid eye movement (NREM).
-When we fall asleep, we slip through stages one and two of NREM and into the deep sleep stages three and four, where brain activity is at its slowest, before moving into REM sleep, at which point brain activity becomes much more rapid, and if we are awakened we often report experiencing dreams.
+First, a brief anatomy of sleep.
+There are two broad stages of sleep: rapid eye movement (REM) and non-rapid eye movement (NREM).
+Each of these has sub-stages.
+When we fall asleep, we slip through stages one and two of NREM and into the deep sleep stages three and four, where brain activity is at its slowest, before moving into REM sleep.
+At this point, brain activity becomes much more rapid, and if we are awakened, we often report experiencing dreams.
 Adults cycle through these stages roughly every 90 minutes, while for infants it’s more like every 30-50 minutes.
-In children under two, and indeed in all young mammals, a much higher proportion of REM sleep is seen, leading some to suggest that the main role of REM sleep is supporting brain development.
-In older children NREM is more dominated by stages two and three, or ‘slow wave sleep’, again suggesting that slow wave activity in the brain might be especially associated with learning.
+In children under two, and indeed in all young mammals, REM forms a much higher proportion of sleep, leading some to suggest that the main role of REM sleep is supporting brain development.
+In older children, NREM is more dominated by stages two and three, or ‘slow wave sleep’, again suggesting that slow wave activity in the brain might be especially associated with learning.

 Sleep deprivation stunts learning

-Brain imaging has shown that after chronic sleep deprivation in adolescents, brain areas that actively maintain attention have to work much harder to sustain performance during a memory task[iv].
-So even those children who keep up performance at school may be working much harder to do so after a poor night’s sleep.
+Brain imaging has shown that after chronic sleep deprivation in adolescents, brain areas that actively maintain attention have to work much harder to sustain performance during a memory task[viii].
+So even those children who manage to maintain their performance at school may be working much harder to do so after a poor night’s sleep.

 Sleep consolidates learning …